Paddlers must check-in prior to navigating the river. Please see instructions below.

 Always call 911 in the event of an emergency.

-Each spring, we offer four designated paddling days on the Kokish River during a five-week period starting on Victoria Day weekend.
+Each spring, we offer recreationalists to book up to four designated paddling days on the Kokish River during a five-week period starting on Victoria Day weekend.
 On those days, the river will run at natural flows between the hours of 8 a.m. and 6 p.m.
-Once designated, a paddling day may not be cancelled.
+Once booked, a paddling day may not be cancelled.

 A telephone with a direct line labelled “Paddlers” is provided at the powerhouse gate.
 The powerhouse is located near the Kokish River.

 Paddlers must check-in by 10 a.m. on a designated paddling day.
 Unless paddlers check-in, facility operations will not be altered.

 Evolugen, a member of the Brookfield Renewable family, produces clean, renewable energy through its portfolio of 36 hydro and wind facilities across Canada, powering homes and businesses across the country.
 Beyond the clean energy we produce, we look to have a positive social and environmental impact on the communities and ecosystems in which we operate.

 Taking a holistic and sustainable approach is imperative because, to us, the way we operate is just as important as the clean, renewable power we produce.Visit our website

 About the Kokish Hydro Project & Kwagis Power